Byzantine army: The army of Justinian I and his successors

 The Strategikon deals more briefly with the infantry.
 They are to wear Gothic tunics "coming down to their knees or short ones split up the sides and Gothic shoes with thick soles, broad toes and plain stitching, fastened with no more than two clasps the soles studded with a few nails for greater durability."
 Boots or greaves are discouraged, "for they are unsuitable for marching and, if worn, slow one down.
 Their mantles should be simple, not like Bulgarian cloaks.
 Their hair should be cut short, and it is better if it is not allowed to grow long."

 The descriptions of the armament of the "heavy-armed infantrymen" are equally terse.
 "The men of each arithmos or tagma," the Strategikon tells us, "should have shields of the same color, Herulian swords, lances, helmets with small plumes and tassels on top and on the cheek plates – at least the first men in the file should have these – slings, and lead-pointed darts.
 The picked men of the files should have mail coats, all of them if it can be done, but in any case the first two in the file.
 They should also have iron or wooden greaves, at least the first and second in each file."

 The light-armed infantryman, still quoting the Strategikon, "should carry bows on their shoulders with large quivers holding about 30 or 40 arrows.
 They should have small shields, as well as crossbows with short arrows in small quivers.
 These can be fired a great distance with the bows and cause harm to the enemy.
 For men who might not have bows or are not experienced archers, small javelins or Slavic spears should be provided.
 They should also carry lead-pointed darts in leather cases, and slings."

-The strength of the Byzantine army and navy in 565 is estimated by Teadgold to have been 379,300 men, with a field army and part of the guards totaling 150,300, and the frontier troops, part of the guards and the oarsmen totaling 229,000.
+The strength of the Byzantine army and navy in 565 is estimated by Treadgold to have been 379,300 men, with a field army and part of the guards totaling 150,300, and the frontier troops, part of the guards and the oarsmen totaling 229,000.
 These numbers probably held through the reign of Maurice.
 However, the largest field army mentioned in the Strategikon is a force of 34,384 (16,384 heavy infantry, 8,000 light-armed troops and 10,000 cavalry) which is given as an example of "the past, when the legions were composed of large numbers of men."
 Writing of his own time, Maurice stipulates that an army of more than 24,000 men should be divided into four components and an army of less than 24,000 into three.
 In another section, Maurice describes the formation of cavalry tagmas of 300 to 400 men into morias of 2,000 to 3,000 and the morias into meros of 6,000 to 7,000.